 Detroit also has a series of metro apple orchards, parks, and cider mills.
 Some even come with fresh donuts and a hayride for the younger ones.
 The Detroit Zoo has some fabulous fall events in October, including pumpkin carving and awesome spooks in the Holden Reptile Conservation Center.

 Beyond apples, Detroit’s nature embraces the fall colors; explore the Dequindre Cut Greenway and the Riverwalk for Insta-worthy examples.
 The Detroit Fleet Oktoberfest comes to life alongside an envious collection of food trucks.
 Beacon Park hosts a Cider in the City event on select weekends in October, and the Detroit Zoo puts on an exciting trick-or-treat event.

 If you’re a sports fan, Fall also marks the opening of a new season for the NHL Red Wings and the NBA Detroit Pistons.
 Catching a game of either team is one of the best things to do in Detroit.

 If you are dying to get out of the big city for the weekend, then Kalamazoo presents an excellent choice.
-Two hours east of Detroit, Kalamazoo blends nature and museums, so you will have plenty to do whether it is sunny or raining.
+Two hours west of Detroit, Kalamazoo blends nature and museums, so you will have plenty to do whether it is sunny or raining.

 The town has miles of cycling trails, including the Kalamazoo River Valley Trail, while the kids will love the Binder Park Zoo.
 Thanks to the Midwest Miniatures Museum, the Valley Museum, and the popular Gilmore Car Museum, Kalamazoo will keep you busy if you feel like staying indoors.
 For some crisp craft beer, you’ll find several local Michigan breweries.

 Sleeping Bear Dunes National Lakeshore

 Hiking through Sleeping Bear Dunes National Lakeshore is fun in the warm summer.
 But come fall, you can do it again without breaking a sweat.
 Take away some of the traveling crowd, and have a memorable fall escape.